naeomees/CuddleCouncil/README.md

-CuddleCouncil
+Polycule
 =============

-Repository containing the Cuddle Council polycule information.
-Submit bugs to update relationship statuses, etc.
+Repository containing polycule information for Naomee Kühn.
+Submit bugs to update relationship statuses, etc.  For new users, please edit 'share/polycule.dot' as appropriate for your polycule, then run 'make' from the main directory.